bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 the API Browser.
 It gives consumers of your services not only a detailed service description, but a simple client to fire real calls against the services, too.

-To access the API Browser, open the following URL ``/system/api-browser``  with a web browser of your choice e.g. http://localhost:8080/system/api-browser
+To access the API Browser, open the URL ``/system/api-browser``  with a web browser of your choice e.g. http://localhost:8080/system/api-browser

 .. figure:: /_images/concepts-integration/api-browse-app.png